hgjt8989/PRIM/README.md

 Télécom Paristech, Computer Science Department (INFRES)

 ###	Download tweets via Twitter API
-Using tutorial in this link http://socialmedia-class.org/twittertutorial.html

-The gather_tweets.py is provided by Postdoc Oana Balalau.
+The gather_tweets.py is provided by Oana Balalau.
 We made a few modifications to only store the tweets contents and the time information, in order to save disk space.

 The downloaded data are in the folder data in bz2 format.